 If your Mac restarts and a message appears

-If your Mac restarts unexpectedly, an error known as a kernel panic occurred and you see a message that your computer restarted because of a problem.
+If your Mac restarts unexpectedly, an error known as a kernel panic occurred, and a message indicates that your computer restarted because of a problem.

 The most likely cause is faulty software.
 A kernel panic can also be caused by damaged or incompatible hardware, including external devices attached to your Mac.

 If the kernel panic is caused by a known problem, the faulty software is identified.
-To make sure that this software doesn’t continue to cause kernel panics, move it to the Bin.
+To make sure that this software doesn’t continue to cause kernel panics, move it to the Trash.